 4. Explore App Marketplace’s online store integrations

 Square App Marketplace has 21 business apps you can connect to your Square account to help you streamline and manage your business.
 You can set up a beautiful online store to complement your brick-and-mortar store using e-commerce apps like BigCommerce and Weebly.
-In addition to being a way to accept online payments, these apps can help you with tasks like streamlining inventory management across all your selling channels.
+In addition to accepting different payment types online, these apps can help you with tasks like streamlining inventory management across all your selling channels.

 5. Build your e-commerce solution with our E-Commerce API